 What is the Difference Between XRF & ICP to Determine the Value of Your Converters?

-What is XRF?
+What Is XRF?

 How Does XRF Work?

-What is ICP?
+What Is ICP?

-How does ICP Work?
+How Does ICP Work?

-In the spray chamber, the finest droplets are separated from the biggest and are sent into the plasma, which burns at 10,000 degrees Celsius.
-At this incredibly hot temperature, all the atoms of the sample absorb huge amounts of energy.
-And when the energy is expulsed from the plasma, it releases light.
-Depending on the element we are measuring, the light emitted will be on different wavelengths.
+The sample taken from your converter load is turned into a liquid.
+Then, it’s aspirated by a pump until it reaches a nebulizer, where it mixes with argon gasses to create small droplets.
+From the nebulizer, the droplets move into the spray chamber, where the finest droplets are separated from the rest and sent into the plasma, which burns at 10,000 degrees Celsius.
+At this incredibly high temperature, the atoms in the sample absorb huge amounts of energy.
+And when the energy is expelled from the plasma, it releases light.
+Depending on the element that’s being measured, the light emitted will be on different wavelengths.

 The Differences Between XRF & ICP